The Virginia Transportation Research Council is:

 - Responsible for all research at the Virginia Department of

 - A partnership of the Virginia Department of Transportation

 - Located in Charlottesville, Virginia, adjacent to the U.V.A.
 Grounds, for the mutual benefit of VDOT and the university

 'Bringing Innovation to Transportation'

-The The Virginia Center for Transportation Innovation and Research is one of the nation’s leading transportation research centers.
+The Virginia Transportation Research Council is one of the nation’s leading transportation research centers.

 It also provides technical consulting and training of future transportation professionals through its work with U.Va. and other Virginia universities.

 VTRC promotes advances in:

 - System operations

 Funding comes primarily from VDOT and the Federal Highway Administration of the U.S. Department of Transportation.